sean-e/mTroll/docs/docs.md

 The `sync` attribute is only applicable when multiple `patch`es are mapped to a single switch (via multiple `Switch`es).
 Like the `override` attribute, `sync` is only applicable to `Toggle` patches. `sync` allows you to control how the `patch`es toggle relative to the primary `patch` (the first one mapped to the switch).
 The first `patch` behaves as usual.
 The others can be configured to toggle in phase or out of phase with the first. `<Switch number="8" patch="20" sync="outOfPhase" />`

 `sync` options work relative to the first `Switch` per switch in a `bank`. `sync` options are not applicable to the first `Switch` per switch.
 If the `sync` attribute is not present, sync among patches assigned to the same switch is ignored (sibling patches are toggled as is; they might all be in the same state, they might not - they are not explicitly sync'd up). `sync="inPhase"` will cause the sibling patch to sync identically to the master/primary patch. `sync="outOfPhase"` will cause the sibling patch to sync to the opposite state of the master/primary patch.

+see also Second Function and Switch Commands.

 <a name="secondFunction"></a>
 ## Second Function